The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Color Constrained Paths

-\subparagraph*{Polynomial-time solvable and open cases.} Observe that~$(0,\alpha,\alpha)\text{-}\RCP$ is simply the~$(s,t)$-path problem on a special class of digraphs, so this case can be solved in polynomial time with any of the classical path-finding algorithm.
-Similarly, \((\alpha,\alpha,\alpha)\text{-}\RCP\) is the \((s,t)\)-Hamiltonian path problem on a special class of semicomplete multipartite digraphs.
-The Hamiltonian path problem on general semicomplete multipartite digraphs without prescribed start and end point has an elegant solution using 1-path-cycle factors~\cite{DBLP:journals/siamdm/Gutin93}, but the complexity of the~$(s,t)$-Hamiltonian path problem on semicomplete multipartite digraphs remains open.
-In the special case of semicomplete digraphs, i.e.~$(a,b,\alpha)=(1,1,1)$, the problem is known to be polynomial-time solvable using the recursive algorithm of~\cite{DBLP:journals/jal/Bang-JensenMT92}.
+\subparagraph*{Polynomial-time solvable and open cases.} Note that~$(0,\alpha,\alpha)\text{-}\RCP$ is simply the~$(s,t)$-path problem restricted to a special class of digraphs, so this case can be solved in polynomial time using any path-finding algorithm, e.g.~breadth-first search.
+The case~${(a,b,\alpha)=(1,1,1)}$ corresponds to the \((s,t)\)-Hamiltonian path problem on semicomplete digraphs.
+This problem is known to be polynomial-time solvable using the recursive algorithm of~\cite{DBLP:journals/jal/Bang-JensenMT92}.
+Similarly, the problem~\((\alpha,\alpha,\alpha)\text{-}\RCP\) is the \((s,t)\)-Hamiltonian path problem on a special class of semicomplete multipartite digraphs.
+The Hamiltonian path problem on general semicomplete multipartite digraphs without prescribed start and end vertices has an elegant solution using~1-path-cycle factors~\cite{DBLP:journals/siamdm/Gutin93}, but the complexity of the~$(s,t)$-Hamiltonian path problem on semicomplete multipartite digraphs remains open.
+The remaining open cases both satisfy \(\alpha=2\).
+The case~\({(a,b,\alpha)=(1,2,2)}\) corresponds to the quasi-Hamiltonian path problem with prescribed end vertices on the class of semicomplete multipartite digraphs with independence number at most two.
+In the case~\((a,b,\alpha)=(1,1,2)\), this is further restricted so that each color class must be hit exactly once.

-\subparagraph*{Hardness.} We show \NP-completeness of all remaining pairs~$0\leq a\leq b\leq 3$ for~$\alpha=3$ by a reduction from variants of \trSAT.
-Given a Boolean formula in CNF, we call an assignment of ita variables~\emph{$(a,b)$-satisfying} if it satisfies at least~$a$ and at most~$b$ literals in every clause.
-Consider the following variants of \trSAT, which we will call~$(a,b)$-3-SAT: Given a Boolean formula~$\varphi$ in 3-CNF, decide if~$\varphi$ has an~$(a,b)$-satisfying assignment. \NP-completeness of these problems for~$0\leq a\leq 2$ and~$a\leq b\leq 3$ easily follows from Schaefer's dichotomy theorem, see~\cite{DBLP:conf/stoc/Schaefer78}.
+\subparagraph*{Hardness.} We prove \NP-completeness of all remaining pairs~$0\leq a\leq b\leq 3$ for~$\alpha=3$ by a reduction from variants of \trSAT.
+Given a Boolean formula in conjunctive normal form, an assignment of its variables is called~\emph{$(a,b)$-satisfying} if it satisfies at least~$a$ and at most~$b$ literals in every clause.
+Consider the following variants of~\trSAT, which we will call~$(a,b)$-3-$\SAT$: Given a Boolean formula~$\varphi$ in~3-CNF, decide if~$\varphi$ has an~$(a,b)$-satisfying assignment.
+For~$0\leq a\leq 2$ and~$a\leq b\leq 3$, \(\NP\)-completeness of these problems follows from Schaefer's dichotomy theorem, see \cref{prop:dichotomy_example}.
+We reduce~$(a,b)$-3-$\SAT$ to~$(a,b,3)\text{-}\RCP$ to prove \NP-hardness of the problem.

-We will reduce~$(a,b)$-3-SAT to~$(a,b,3)\text{-}\RCP$ to show \NP-completeness of the problem.
-Our reduction has trouble dealing with the same literal appearing more than once in any given clause, so we first prove two preprocessing lemma to avoid this situation.
+Our reduction requires that the same literal does not appear more than once in any given clause, so we prove two preprocessing lemmas that avoid this situation. \Cref{lem:variable-reduction1} covers the cases where~$1\leq b\leq 2$ and \cref{lem:variable-reduction2} treats the case~$(a,b)=(2,3)$.